mjosaarinen/pqps/suppercop/README.md

-I'm currently only gathering usable results, but you can see [blk_test.txt](example/blk_test.txt) and [pad_test.txt](example/pad_test.txt) for examples of algorithms measured under two different configurations (blk is a  "Core i7-8700 CPU @ 3.20GHz" desktop system wile pad is a "Core i5-8250U CPU @ 1.60GHz" laptop).
+I'm currently only gathering usable results, but you can see [blk_test.txt](example/blk_test.txt) and [pad_test.txt](example/pad_test.txt) for examples of algorithms measured under two different configurations ("blk" is a Core i7-8700 - 3.20GHz desktop system while "pad" is a Core i5-8250U CPU - 1.60GHz laptop).
 They were generated from a bunch of data files with:
 ```
 cat data* | ./read_data.py | sort > example/xxx_test.txt
 ```